hemachaitanya/interviewk8s/k8s.md

   ### kube spray
   * kubespray is a composition of ansibe playbooks , inventory , provisioning tools and domain knowledge for generic OS or k8s clusters configuration management tasks

+  ### k8s errors:

+  ##  (1) image pull backoff , ErrImagePull

+   * wrong container image (path by mistake)
+   * trying to use private images with out providing regstry credentials (like ecr with out credentials )
+   * image does not exists

+## (2) crashloop back off

+   * in single pod  multiple containers are presented , in that two containers have running application in same port (httpd , nginx) then crash loop backoff error will be occures

+   * when you are launching a new application on k8s having the application crash on startup is a common occurence .
+   * we can see that application exit code is 1 , we might also see an OOMKilled error (first thing we can do is check our application logs (kubectl logs <pod name>))

+## (3)  run container error

+     * Missing ConfigMap or Secret

+     * Kubernetes best practices recommend passing application run-time configuration via ConfigMaps or Secrets.
+This data could include database credentials, API endpoints, or other configuration flags.

+    * A common mistake that I've seen developers make is to create Deployments that reference properties of ConfigMaps or Secrets that don't exist or even non-existent ConfigMaps/Secrets.
+## (4)  if we  are unable to  delete pods for any reason

+   *  for every pod  we have some finalizers , so we should un-comment  and then delete the pod .